JuliaLang/Pkg.jl/docs/src/creating-packages.md

 while simultaneously providing similar functionality on older Julia versions.
 #### Requires.jl

-This section is relevant if you are currently using Requries.jl but want to transition to using extensions (while still having Requires be used on Julia versions that do not support extensions).
+This section is relevant if you are currently using Requires.jl but want to transition to using extensions (while still having Requires be used on Julia versions that do not support extensions).
 This is done by making the following changes (using the example above):

 - Add the following to the package file.
 This makes it so that Requires.jl loads and inserts the